-- Identify small steps to enable students to see their progress, thus building confidence and self esteem. - Encourage students to explain their thinking and thinking within a secure classroom Use the online rewards system to reward effort and attainment. - 5.
-Involving both teacher and student in rewarding and reflecting on assessment information What does it look like in the classroom between student and teacher - Reflect with students on their work, for example through a storyboard of steps taken during their investigation - Choose appropriate tasks to provide quality information with emphasis on process, not just the correct answer - Provide time for students to reflect on what they have learned and understood, and to clarify where they still have difficulties - Adjust planning, evaluate effectiveness of task, resources, etc as a result of assessment.
+- Identify small steps to enable students to see their progress, thus building confidence and self esteem. - Encourage students to explain their thinking and thinking within a secure classroom Use the online rewards system to reward effort and attainment.

+5. Involving both teacher and student in rewarding and reflecting on assessment information

+- Reflect with students on their work, for example through a storyboard of steps taken during their investigation - Choose appropriate tasks to provide quality information with emphasis on process, not just the correct answer - Provide time for students to reflect on what they have learned and understood, and to clarify where they still have difficulties - Adjust planning, evaluate effectiveness of task, resources, etc as a result of assessment.